Gauriswagh/GauriWagh_CODSOFT-/README.md

 ## Overview
 This dataset contains information about passengers aboard the Titanic, including whether they survived or not.
-It is a common dataset used in machine learning and data analysis tutorials due to its accessibility and historical significance.
+It is a common dataset used in machine learning and data analysis tutorials because it have historical significance, and easily available.

 ## Content
 The dataset consist of the following columns: